Patterns (Kraft Television Theatre): Reception

 Serling's celebrated script tore apart the dynamics of the business world and earned Serling his first of six Emmys for dramatic writing.
 There was a rave review from Jack Gould of The New York Times who suggested it be repeated:

 Nothing in months has excited the television industry as much as the Kraft Television Theatres production of Patterns, an original play by Rod Serling.
 The enthusiasm is justified.
 In writing, acting and direction, Patterns will stand as one of the high points in the TV medium's evolution.
 Patterns is a play with one point of view toward the fiercely competitive world of big business and is bound to be compared with the current motion picture Executive Suite.
 By comparison, Executive Suite might be Babes in Toyland without a score.
 For sheer power of narrative, forcefulness of characterization and brilliant climax, Mr. Serling's work is a creative triumph that can stand on its own.
 In one of those inspired moments that make the theater the wonder that it is, Patterns was an evening that belonged to the many, not only to Mr. Serling.
 The performances of Everett Sloane, Ed Begley and Richard Kiley were truly superb.
 The production and direction of Fielder Cook constituted a fluid use of video's artistic tools that underscore how little the TV artistic horizons really have been explored.
 Patterns was seen from 9 to 10pm Wednesday over the National Broadcasting Company's network; a repeat performance at an early date should be mandatory.

+Begley's performance earned him a nomination for a Primetime Emmy Award for Best Actor in a Supporting Role.

 Gould's request for a repeat was an unusual suggestion, since in that pre-videotape era, live shows were not repeated.
 Surprisingly, NBC took Gould's suggestion seriously and made plans for another production.